 Unfortunately, María’s story isn’t uncommon.

-Around the world, roughly 500 million smallholder farms produce close to 80% of the world’s food supply, according to the International Fund for Agricultural Development (IFAD), and close to 2 billion people depend on those farmers for food.
+Around the world, smallholder farms produce close to 30% of the world’s food supply, and close to 2 billion people depend on those farmers for food.

 And yet, of the almost 700 million people who don’t get enough food, many of them are farmers.

 This seeming paradox can be explained by four main factors:

 - Low farm productivity, which makes it hard to produce enough food beyond what is sold.

 - Climate change and water scarcity, which make it harder to grow enough food.

 - Structural inequities in areas like finance and infrastructure, which keep farmers from full access to food systems.

 - Crises like war and natural disasters, which weaken food systems.

 How Farm Productivity Is Key to Farmers’ Food Security